Espresso-Aficionados/website/guides/water.md

 * [Water for Coffee Crafter](https://docs.google.com/spreadsheets/d/1SRY9sn1NiWYfOms7knH__j_Iw-OwW6vU2JpWjA4P3jY/edit?usp=sharing)

 ## Tasting Minerals by Sagebush

+### Hardness and Buffer Design of Experiments

+I compared different extreme amounts of hardness and buffer, using MgSO<sub>4</sub> and NaHCO<sub>3</sub>.
+I did nine samples, 0-100-200 hardness and 0-50-100 buffer.

+0H/0B was pretty light and acid forward.
+I would not call it hollow because there was a whole spectrum of flavors, but all nuances were very light with lots of 'space'.
+200H/0B was very intense and full but also acidic.
+Very exciting and attention grabbing, kinda wild.
+0H/100B was light, mild, mellow, comforting.
+ 200H/100B was intense but kind of 'cloudy', a very dense and strong wall of flavors, a bit like a crazy natural.
+I did like 0H/100B, 100H/50B, 200H/0B and 200H/50B (for different purposes of course), the other options felt too unbalanced.
+0H/0B and 200H/100B, while being on the 'balanced ratio' axis, did not produce balanced or enjoyable results (to me).
+The other extremes, 0H/100B and 200H/0B, however where enjoyable for their specific effects.
+My takeaways are:
+* ~80H/40B is a good middle ground
+* A wide range of TDS can produce good results
+* Hardness and buffer should be altered inversely to support the effects of each other.

+Practical implications are:
+highly acidic beans, or heavy naturals, will probably benefit from going low H/ high B, while balanced coffees can be amped up with high H/ low B.
+A mellow morning coffee can benefit from the former, while attentive pleasure drinking can benefit from the latter.

+My experience is that buffer managed the very top acidity, the biting sourness, while the hardness intensifies everything else, the 'meat and bones'.
+Too low hardness makes it watery, while too high hardness amplifies and compresses the flavors.
+Too low buffer had biting sourness while too much buffer is just boring and uninteresting.

+### Tasting Minerals
-I have done some experiments, just yesterday I compared MgSO4, MgCl2, CaSO4 and CaCl2 using 80 mg as  CaCO3 hardness and 40 buffer (NaHCO3).
+I compared MgSO<sub>4</sub>, MgCl<sub>2</sub>, CaSO<sub>4</sub> and CaCl<sub>2</sub> using 80 mg as  CaCO<sub>3</sub> hardness and 40 buffer (NaHCO<sub>3</sub>).
 The differences are very nuanced.
 I'd say Mg tastes more exciting/harsh than Ca which is more mellow/muted.
 Cl tastes more creamy than SO which is more neutral.
-I had a hard time finding the difference between MgCl2 and CaSO4, it is very nuanced (edited)
+I had a hard time finding the difference between MgCl2 and CaSO<sub>4</sub>, it is very nuanced.

-I finally did a comparison of different buffer minerals, namely NaHCO3, KHCO3, Ca3C12H10O14 (calcium citrate) and Na3C12H10O14 (sodium citrate).
+I did a comparison of different buffer minerals, namely NaHCO<sub>3</sub>, KHCO<sub>3</sub>, Ca<sub>3</sub>C<sub>12</sub>H<sub>10</sub>O<sub>14</sub> (calcium citrate) and Na<sub>3</sub>C<sub>12</sub>H<sub>10</sub>O<sub>14</sub> (sodium citrate).
 The first observation is that calcium citrate barely dissolves, the concentrate needs to be shaken up well before usage.
 For tasting I did a cupping with a 1:14 ratio and 74/40 water, using MgCl2 as a hardness source.

-Taste wise NaHCO3 was the smoothest.
-KHCO3 seemed more 'neutral', it did not alter the coffee taste, but it added a slight bitter metallic taste.
+Taste wise NaHCO<sub>3</sub> was the smoothest.
+KHCO<sub>3</sub> seemed more 'neutral', it did not alter the coffee taste, but it added a slight bitter metallic taste.
 Calcium citrate was by far the worst, rather bitter, do not recommend.
 Sodium citrate was very good, brighter than the rest with a slight added citrus flavour.
-I'd recommend NaHCO3 for more smoothness and sodium citrate for more brightness
+I'd recommend NaHCO<sub>3</sub> for more smoothness and sodium citrate for more brightness

-10
-[6:26 AM]
 The tasting was done blind, but it confirmed all taste attributes that I have found in the literature so far (except for calcium citrate which I have not found in the literature, I just reasoned that it could probably be used as a buffer source)

 ## Explanations of Waters in the Water Recipe Table

+These three were submitted by Strivefortone (Holy Water, Melbourne Water, and Hendon Water)

+Melbourne water - soft - good for espresso, works well with filter Holy water - soft - works amazing for filter, ok with espresso Hendon water - harder - works amazing for espresso, a little too hard maybe for filter

-Holy Water
+### Holy Water
+Holy water was my best attempt at a universal kind of water - the project I developed it for was going to have frozen coffees for both filter and espresso, with espresso made on a GS3 with its own reservoir.
+Only Holy water was amazing for filter and we never got the roast dialled right for espresso.

-Melbourne Water
+### Melbourne Water
+Melbourne Water worked really well for almost all the roast styles at ALi, but definitely suffered when I used other roasters coffee.

-Hendon Water
+### Hendon Water
+Revised Hendon water is kicking it outta the park for turbos, and the OG still stands up to most espresso styles - but rips way too much out for filter.

-Barista Hustle Water #4
+### Barista Hustle Water #4
+One of the water that started it all from Barista Hustle.
+This water works as a nice general purpose water.

-TWW Espresso Inspired
+### TWW Espresso Inspired
+A copy of the Hardness and Alkalinity of the TWW Espresso Blend using Epsom salt and a buffer.

-RPavlis
+### RPavlis
+A recipe meant to help keep the machine from scaling, while also providing enough mineral content to not harm the espresso machine.

-Fam's 29th and 69th Wave
+### Fam's 29th and 69th Wave

+If you want a certain amount of total buffering ability per amount of coffee, you need less buffer per volume of filter water than espresso water.
+Hardness is postulated to be the "extraction power" of the water and is kept the same for both.

+Based on "holy water" (60 ppm as CaCO3 hardness, 20 ppm as CaCO<sub>3</sub> buffer, short 60/20), which Fam found to be really good for filter, he arrived at 60/90 for espresso.

+This can be a bit harsh for high clarity burrs, this can be fixed by reducing the hardness, some people like 20/90 a lot, which is more gentle.

+For ease of use and taste, epsom salt and baking soda are used.

+60 hardness was based off my preference for Strivefortone's Holy water for filter coffee; my burrset extracts ~22-24% for its sweetspot and thats about the maximum hardness I got before running into harsh flavors.
+Lots of juicyness.

 ## Making Yor Own Custom Waters